pablocarb/galaxysinbiodesign/README.md

 A tool to visualize pathways by querying an RPViz server.

-* Note *: `RPViz` returns an interactive HTML file that runs javascript.
-The `RPViz` tools has to be included in the [Galaxy whitelist](https://docs.galaxyproject.org/en/latest/admin/config.html).
+`RPViz` returns an interactive HTML file that requires javascript.
+The `RPViz` tool has to be included in the [Galaxy whitelist](https://docs.galaxyproject.org/en/latest/admin/config.html).